 6. Meadowbrook Farm | Wappinger, NY | meadowbrookfarmmarket.com

-Why crop up here: Also near the FDR estate and Vanderbilt Mansion, the giant orchard opens this weekend.
+Why crop up here: A giant orchard near also near the FDR estate and Vanderbilt Mansion, the giant orchard.
 Feed the goats and chickens, pick pumpkins, and munch on cider doughnuts at the picnic tables.

 The Apples: Cortlands, McIntosh, Empires, Red & Golden Delicious